batoulapps/BAPrayerTimes/README.md

                                                           madhab:BAPrayerMadhabShafi];
 ```

-Here you provide the day the prayer times are for, the user's latitude, longitude and timezone as well the calculation method for Fajr and Isha and the madhab to use for Asr.
-There are additional initializers where you can also include angles for a custom calculation method as well as manual adjustments for each prayer.
+Here you provide the date the prayer times are for, the user's latitude, longitude and timezone as well the calculation method for Fajr and Isha and the madhab to use for Asr.
+There are additional initializers where you can also include angles for a custom calculation method and manual adjustments for each prayer.

 After the object has been initialized you can get any of the prayer times by accessing the property for a specific prayer.